syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/020_Buffering/004_About_diskbuffer_files.md

 The disk-buffer file\'s size should be considered as the configured disk-buf-size() at any point of time, even if it does not have messages in it.
-Truncating the disk-buffer file can slow down disk I/O operations, so syslog-ng OSE does not always truncate the file when it would be possible (see the truncate-size-ratio() option).
+Truncating the disk-buffer file can slow down disk I/O operations, so {{ site.product.short_name }} does not always truncate the file when it would be possible (see the truncate-size-ratio() option).
 If a large disk-buffer file is not desirable, you should set the disk-buf-size() option to a smaller value.

 ![]({{ site.baseurl}}/assets/images/caution.png) **CAUTION:**
-One Identity recommends that you do not build upon the current truncating logic of the disk-buffer files, because syslog-ng OSE might pre-allocate the disk-buffer files and never truncate them in the future.
+One Identity recommends that you do not build upon the current truncating logic of the disk-buffer files, because {{ site.product.short_name }} might pre-allocate the disk-buffer files and never truncate them in the future.
 {: .notice--warning}